AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Video security/Overview.md

   For more information, see [Alibaba Cloud video encryption](/intl.en-US/Developer Guide/Video security/Alibaba Cloud video encryption.md).

-* HLS Encryption
+* HLS encryption

-  [HTTP-Live-Streaming](https://tools.ietf.org/html/draft-pantos-http-live-streaming-23) Encryption supports the common encryption scheme specified in HLS.
-HLS Encryption uses AES-128 to encrypt the video content and supports all HLS-compatible players.
-You can use your self-developed player or an open source player to play videos encrypted in HLS Encryption mode.
-Compared with Alibaba Cloud proprietary cryptography, HLS Encryption is relatively difficult to use and provides lower security.
+  HLS encryption supports the common encryption scheme that is specified in [HLS](https://tools.ietf.org/html/draft-pantos-http-live-streaming-23).
+HLS encryption uses AES-128 to encrypt the video content and supports all HLS-compatible players.
+You can use your custom player or an open source player to play the videos that are encrypted in HLS encryption mode.
+Compared with Alibaba Cloud proprietary cryptography, HLS encryption is more flexible but is difficult to use and less secure.
-  * You must construct a key management service (KMS) to generate keys to encrypt videos during transcoding and obtain decryption keys during playback.
-You can also encapsulate [Alibaba Cloud KMS](https://www.aliyun.com/product/kms).
+  * You must construct a key management service to generate keys to encrypt videos during transcoding and obtain decryption keys during playback.
+You can also use [Key Management Service (KMS)](https://www.aliyun.com/product/kms) of Alibaba Cloud to encapsulate keys.